zuozhenggh/learning-library/developer-library/weblogic-to-oci/tear-down-dbcs/tear-down-dbcs.md

 ### Objectives

-In this lab you will tear down the infrastructure provisioned.
+You will now tear down the infrastructure provisioned.

 ## **STEP 1:** Cleaning up the on-premises environment